 Singapore Subsidiary Registration

-Singapore business legislation is quite favorable to foreign investors and 100% foreign ownership is allowed.
+Singapore's business legislation is favorable for foreign investors and they are also allowed to have 100% foreign ownership of companies they have set up.
 Taxes are low and there are no restrictions on repatriation of earnings and capital.
-This liberal regime attracts thousands of foreign companies each year to set up their office in Singapore.
+This liberal regime attracts many foreign companies each year to set up their office in Singapore.

-Essentially, a Singapore subsidiary is a private limited company incorporated in Singapore whose majority shareholder is a corporate entity.
+A Singapore subsidiary is a private limited company incorporated in Singapore and the majority shareholder is a corporate entity.
 The shareholding entity can be a local or a foreign company.
-A Singapore subsidiary is the most preferred choice of business registration among small to medium size foreign companies for establishing their presence in Singapore.
+A Singapore subsidiary is the most preferred form of business registration for small to medium size foreign companies who wants to establish their presence here.

-The purpose of this guide is to provide details of setting up a Singapore Subsidiary by foreign companies.
-To learn about various foreign company registration options in Singapore, refer to foreign company registration options guide.
+This guide will provide foreign companies with details on setting up a subsidiary in Singapore.
+To learn about the different registration options available for foreign companies in Singapore, refer to foreign company registration options guide.

 Key Facts about Singapore Subsidiary